ausgerechnet/spheroscope/library/guidelines.md

 # pattern 15
 # pattern 16
 ## notes
-- the entity can be left implicit if it is clear who made the statement (*It is better to leave than to remain*: user who posted the tweet prefers leaving over remaining)
+- Like in pattern 3, the entity can be left implicit if it is clearly the author of the message, e.g. in elliptical constructions
 - a portion of the hits will overlap with pattern 3, as often statements that something should be realised go along with a preference of one outcome over another.
 - in addition, 'pure' preference statements that do not indicate a necessary desire for either formula (*direct democracy is better than representative democracy*)
 ## counter-examples:
 - one of the options is implicit (*I prefer brexit*)
 - the 'formula' part is realised by an entity reference (*I trust men who X, not men who Y*)
+- general preferability of a concept over another without ascribing the preference to any entity (*It is better to leave than to remain*: user who posted the tweet prefers leaving over remaining)

 # pattern 17
 retired